AYJAYY/fresh-install-ubuntu/README.md

 ---

-**NOTE:** This should only be run on a clean install, and should only be run once.

 **Inspired By:** The thousands of blog posts that come around each release cycle of Ubuntu on things to do on a fresh install.
   **Examples:** [Tutorials Point Article](https://www.tutorialspoint.com/20-things-to-do-after-installing-ubuntu-22-04-lts-focal-fossa) | [Steemit Article](https://steemit.com/utopian-io/@jamzed/9-things-i-do-after-installing-a-fresh-linux-server-ubuntu)